About Kentwood Fire Department

 - Technical rescue response

-We are a combination of full-time and paid on-call fire firefighters.
+We are a career department of full-time firefighters.
 Openings will be posted on our Human Resources page.

 Fire Station LocationsAll Kentwood Fire Stations are fully staffed 24 hours a day, 365 days a year.